jozefg/drafts/flavors-of-tt.md

 actually no clue when defining the type theory how things compute.
 They just compute *somehow*.
-We don't really even want the system to be strongly normalizing, it's perfectly valid to take the lambda calculus (or Perl... actually can someone please make this a thing?).
+We don't really even want the system to be strongly normalizing, it's perfectly valid to take the lambda calculus or Perl (PerlPRL!).

 So we have some terms and `↦`, on top of this we start by defining a notion of equality between terms.
 This equality is purely